 This can help, not only, between home and the airport, but also while waiting for your flight to board.
 Because business travelers need time online to get things done, days spent traveling can be more expensive than just transportation and accommodation costs.
 That’s why increased productivity matters.
 There are many ways to help with productivity when travelling, so it’s important that you find what works well for you.
 If your business requires you to have certain office equipment (such as rubber band or other office stationery), then you should make sure that you have what you need.
 At the end of the day, the most common thing that you will need is a good Wi-Fi.

 A Wi-Fi Connection In Your Hand

 Buried inside most smartphones is a capability that few people know how to use.
 That is the ability to turn your smartphone into a Wi-Fi Hotspot.
 For productive road warriors, it’s an indispensable tool.
-A mobile hotspot enables travelers to be connected on the go.
+A mobile hotspot enables travellers to be connected on the go.
 On Marin Airporter, they can work without relying on insecure public Wi-Fi networks.

 In other words, mobile hotspots enable people to roam freely and stay connected, even in places where Wi-Fi isn’t available.
 As it is a lot easier to use the internet on our phones than it is to carry around a computer everywhere, it comes as no surprise to find that mobile usage is used a lot more on mobile phones.
 To find out how this has increased over the years, it may be worth checking out sites like broadbandsearch.net, as this is pretty interesting.
 Plus, it doesn’t look like this is set to change any time soon.